sbhrwl/aws/1.Basics/2.UseCases/2.Security/KMS.md

 - Encrypting Snapshots (EBS or EBS backed RDS instance)
 - Copying Snapshots across Accounts
 ## Keys are different from credentials (don't confuse)
-- "Store the credentials in AWS Key Management Service and use environment variables in the function code pointing to KMS" is incorrect.
+- Store the credentials in AWS Key Management Service and use environment variables in the function code pointing to KMS is incorrect.
 - You cannot store credentials in KMS, **it is used for creating and managing encryption keys**